pyvec/naucse-hooks/README.md

 # Webhooks for naucse.python.cz

+How to install:

+    pip install -r requirements.txt

 How to run:

-    pip install -r requirements.txt
     export FLASK_APP=naucse_hooks.py
+    flask run

+How to run in debug:

+    export FLASK_DEBUG=1
+    export FLASK_APP=naucse_hooks.py
-    python -m flask run
+    flask run